Expanding Small-Scale Datasets with Guided Imagination: Problem and Preliminary Studies

 \subsection{A proposal for computational imagination models}

-Given an observed object, humans can easily imagine its different variants, like the object in various colors, shapes or contexts, based on their accumulated prior knowledge about the world~\citep{warnock2013psychology,vyshedskiy2019neuroscience}.
-Inspired by this, we attempt to build a computational model to simulate this imagination process for dataset expansion.
-It is known that deep generative models are trained to capture the full distribution of a training dataset and can well maintain its distribution knowledge.
-We can query a well-trained generative model to generate new samples with similar characteristics presented by its training dataset.
-More crucially, recent deep generative models (\eg DALL-E2) have shown impressive abilities in capturing the sample distribution of extremely large datasets and generating photo-realistic images with various contents, which inspires us to explore them as the prior model to build the data imagination pipeline.
+Given an object, humans can easily imagine its different variants, like the object in various colors, shapes, or contexts, based on their accumulated prior knowledge about the world~\cite{vyshedskiy2019neuroscience,warnock2013psychology}.
+This imagination process is highly useful for dataset expansion, as it does not simply perturb the object's appearance but applies rich prior knowledge to create variants with new information.
+In light of this, we seek to build a computational model to simulate this imagination process for dataset expansion.

+Deep generative models, known for their capacity to capture the distribution of a dataset, become our tool of choice.
+By drawing on their prior distribution knowledge, we can generate new samples resembling the characteristics of their training datasets.
+More importantly, recent generative models, such as Stable Diffusion (SD) and DALL-E2, have demonstrated remarkable abilities in capturing the distribution of extremely large datasets and generating photo-realistic images with diverse content.
+This inspires us to explore their use as prior models to construct our data imagination pipeline.

-Specifically, given a pre-trained generative model $G$, and a seed example $(x,y)$ from the small dataset to expand, we formulate the imagination of $x'$ from $x$ as $x' = G(f(x)+\delta)$.
-Here $f(\cdot)$ is an image encoder of the generative model to transform the raw image into an embedding for imagination with the generative model, and $\delta$ is a perturbation applied to $f(x)$ such that $G$ can generate $x'$ different from $x$.
-A simple choice of $\delta$ would be a random noise sampled from a Gaussian distribution.
-We will discuss how to optimize $\delta$ to provide useful guidance in the following section.
+Specifically, given a pre-trained generative model $G$ and a seed example $(x,y)$ from the target dataset, we formulate the imagination of $x'$ from $x$ as $x' = G(f(x)+\delta)$.
+Here, $f(\cdot)$ is an image encoder of $G$ to transform the raw image into an embedding for imagination with the generative model. $\delta$ is a perturbation applied to $f(x)$ such that $G$ can generate $x'$ different from $x$.
+A simple choice of $\delta$ would be Gaussian random noise, which, however, cannot generate highly informative samples.
+In the following subsection, we will discuss how to optimize $\delta$ to provide useful guidance.